Updated On 3/1/21

 Put all the information you possibly can into your Medical ID.

 After you finish filling in the regular fields, use the Notes Section to list anything that didn’t fit into them, like the names and phone numbers of your physicians and healthcare providers and contact information for your Insurance Company.
-Just don’t put any sensitive personal information into your Medical ID like your social security number, insurance member ID number or financial information.
+Again, don’t add any sensitive personal information like a social security number, insurance member ID number or financial information.

 You can also place a link to your Medical History Form in the Notes Section to give emergency personnel to quick access to your medical history until your emergency contact arrives at the hospital.